mani3h/sephitron/notes.md

 An allotment of tokens or equity, that may be earned,purchased, or set aside for a certain investor, team, group, organization, orother related entity.

+# Alpha

+The first look at a product released ata a team,conssiting of the very first version of a primitive,basic software or product.

+# Altcoin

+A crytpocurrency that is alternative to Bitcoin.
+Used to describe cryptocurrencies that are not Bitcoin.

+# Angel Investor

+Wealthy investors that seek out oppurtunities to provide funding for entrepreneurs or start-up companies.

+# Anti Money Laundering (AML)

+A framework consisting of a legal and regulatory procedures to minimize and curb the flow of funds that are generated from illegal or dubious activities.